The US is running a fever. Which way will it go? - KESQ

 “Namely, we don’t have 900,000 new infections a day and tens and tens and tens of thousands of hospitalizations and thousands of deaths.
 We are at a low level right now.
 So, if you’re saying, Are we out of the pandemic phase in this country?
 We are,” he said.

 But hundreds are still dying every day.
-The United States is on the verge of the tragic milestone of 1 million confirmed Covid-19 deaths.
-In a statement marking the milestone on Thursday, Biden urged the United States to “remain vigilant against this pandemic and do everything we can to save as many lives as possible.”
+The United States is marking the tragic milestone of 1 million confirmed Covid-19 deaths.
+In a statement on Thursday, Biden urged the United States to “remain vigilant against this pandemic and do everything we can to save as many lives as possible.”

 Covid-19 cases have been trending up in almost every state; the country is now averaging more than 70,000 new cases per day, according to Johns Hopkins University.
 Pediatric cases are on the rise too — up 69% from two weeks ago, according to the American Academy of Pediatrics.